-British-born Cole admired the work of Schuylkill River artists Thomas Doughty and William Russell Birch, both who exhibited extensively at PAFA in the early 1800s.
+British-born Cole admired the work of Schuylkill River artists Thomas Doughty and Thomas Birch, both who exhibited extensively at PAFA in the early 1800s.
 Cole followed in their footsteps exhibiting his first painting professionally at the thirteenth annual exhibition at PAFA in 1824.

 While Cole eventually went on to New York, the painters he admired and the landscape of Philadelphia stayed with him as he inspired and taught the next generation of American artists.

 PAFA’s From the Schuylkill to the Hudson: Landscapes of the Early American Republic tells the story of landscapes before the Hudson River School.
 The history of landscape painting in America is a tradition that stretches deep into our history and has roots in Philadelphia, and specifically at the Pennsylvania Academy of Fine Arts.